ShubhadeepSadhukhan1993/fastSF/paper.md

 Note that for 2D, $l_x>0$, but $l_z$ can take both positive and negative values.
 However, for isotropic turbulence, the structure functions for $+l_z$ and $-l_z$ are statistically equal.
 Therefore, in our computations, we keep both $l_x>0$, $l_z>0$.
 For anisotropic turbulence, not discussed here, the structure functions will depend on $(l_x,l_z)$ rather than $l$.
 This computation will be done in future for anisotropic turbulence.

-For three dimensions, the structure functions will depend on $(l_x,l_y,l_z)$.
+For 3D, the structure functions will depend on $(l_x,l_y,l_z)$.
 We divide the tasks among processors over $l_x$ and $l_y$ as done for 2D above.
 The same algorithm that was discussed earlier in this section has been extended for 3D.
 We employ a similar method for the computation of scalar structure functions as well.

 In the next section, we discuss the scaling of our code.